informatics-lab/blog/_posts/2017-02-23-fail-fast-with-cloud.md

 So it looked like progress but it was hard to tell, scores went up and down and I didn't know if progress was trailing off or was continuing to improve...

-I was getting board of waiting 💤.
+I was getting bored of waiting 💤.

 ## Cloud computing for the win